-When you first walk into a college fair, it can be overwhelming.
-There are hundreds of booths set up throughout your high school gym or local community college, and you may have no idea where to start.
+Walking into a college fair can also be overwhelming; there could be hundreds of booths set up throughout your high school gym or local community college, and you may have no idea where to start.
 Despite the hustle and bustle of college fairs, they’re a great tool for your college search.
-Not all schools host college fairs, so if you’re one of the lucky ones you should be taking advantage of it.
+Not all schools host college fairs, so if you’re one of the lucky ones, you should take advantage of it.
 Here’s what you should do to make the most out of these events.

 Even if you have your heart set on one college, you never know what hidden gems you could find.
-Personally, my “dream college” has changed at least a hundred times during my college search, and schools at the bottom of my list have risen to the top.
+Speaking from experience, your “dream college” will probably change at least a hundred times during your college search, and schools at the bottom of your list may rise to the top.
 Having an idea of what you want in a college is great!
 Just don’t become so set on a school that you can’t see what other great options are sitting in front of you.
-This doesn’t mean you have to have an entire conversation with every college rep, but at least pick up a few brochures to get some general information.
+This doesn’t mean you have to have an entire conversation with every college rep, but at least pick up the brochures to get some general information.
+Which leads us to...

-You’ll most likely leave the fair with so many brochures, pamphlets, and business cards you won’t even know where to start.
+If you’re putting in the time to speak with a representative about a school, it’s worth the 30 seconds to request more information.
+This not only gives the colleges more information about you, but it gives you more information about them.
+Remember, they need you to apply, not the other way around.
+You’ll most likely leave the fair with so many brochures and pamphlets that you won’t even know where to start.
 This is a good problem to have!
 These materials usually contain information on schools’ majors, admission statistics, and basic information on student life.
 They’re great references to look through when you’re weighing your college options later.

 Don’t be afraid to reach out

 Most admission representatives give out business cards with their contact information.
-Don’t be afraid to send them an email.
+After a college fair, follow up by sending them an email.
 This is a great way to get information because you won’t have to worry about holding up a line and rushing through all your questions.
 But college reps aren’t your only option: always feel free to email a college’s admission office with any questions you may have too.
 During application season especially, make your name a familiar one when they sort through applications!

-Your college search doesn’t end here, in fact, this is only the beginning.
+When the fair is over, your college search doesn’t end there—in fact, this is only the beginning.
 College fairs are meant to raise your interest and inform you about college.
 Make a list of about five to 10 colleges that seem like they’d be a good fit for you and keep researching them.
 See if these colleges have your ideal major and backups, look into their scholarship and financial aid opportunities, and see what their student life is like.
 You can always find plenty of information on the school’s website.

 College fairs are incredibly helpful, so it's important you make an effort to attend at least one during your high school career.
-You can certainly learn a lot about schools online, but why wouldn't you want to tak the chance you have to talk to school officials in person?
+You can certainly learn a lot about schools online, but why wouldn't you want to want a chance to talk to school officials in person?
 Take advantage of this great opportunity!